haydenhigg/Vitesse/README.md

 */
 server.RouteServer(routes);
 ```
-Here is an example of a fully-function HTTP server listening on 127.0.0.1 and localhost.
+Here is an example of a fully-functional HTTP server listening on 127.0.0.1 and localhost.
 ```cs
 using System;
 using Vitesse;